NYU-robot-learning/robot-intel-class/docusaurus/website/src/pages/logistics.md

 ### Lecture
 * 3.30pm-4.45pm on Mondays and Wednesdays at 60FA C15.
 * Lectures will be held twice a week in person.
+* The google calendar may be accessed [here](https://calendar.google.com/calendar/u/0?cid=Y185dTVwNDVmaDV2MHBxaW92NGRmNXZ1bmhoNEBncm91cC5jYWxlbmRhci5nb29nbGUuY29t).
+(Access w/ NYU email.)
 * The class will be recorded, we will post the link to the recorded lectures to the class campuswire.

 ### Course Staff & Office Hours